 If the task is not in the sleeping state, the wakeup request for the task is queued.
-(However, if the task is in the NON-EXISTENT state, an E_NOEXS error is returned, and if the task is in the DORMANT state, an E_OBJ error is returned.)
+(However, if the task is in the NON-EXISTENT state, an E_NOEXS error is returned and if the task is in the DORMANT state, an E_OBJ error is returned.)
 Specifically, the wakeup request count is incremented by 1.
 If the count then exceeds the maximum possible count, an E_QOVR error is returned.

-If this service call is invoked from non-task contexts and has its execution delayed, omission of returning an E_OBJ error and an E_QOVR error is implementation-defined.
+If this service call is invoked from non-task contexts and has its execution delayed, an E_OBJ error and an E_QOVR error may not be returned.